Living rivers, dying rivers: Rivers in North-East India Lecture at IIC, New Delhi by Dr Chandan Mahanta, IIT Guwahati

 The Brahmaputra faces the world’s highest loss of channel gradient just before entering India (2500 m over a distance of only 200 kms).
 This is in the fragile young Himalayas comprised of unconsolidated sedimentary rocks marked by heavy erosion.
 As a result, this is the highest sediment load carrying river in the world.
 Lot of soft rocks and debris are carried by the fast flowing river which gets deposited on the way before reaching Bangladesh where it attains a sluggish pace.

 The river is prone to channel migration and is a classic example of a braided river.
-To contain floods simple interventions like constructing bamboo porcupines were perhaps better considering that junking the rivers with structural measures such as embankments have failed either because they are washed away or because of the changed natural flows and fragmentation of river channels.
+To contain floods, simple interventions like constructing bamboo porcupines were perhaps better considering that junking the rivers with structural measures such as embankments have failed either because they are washed away or because of the changed natural flows and fragmentation of the river channels.

 There are around 3500 wetlands along the Brahmaputra just in the Assam plains.
 Adjoining wetlands provide important nursery grounds for fish and export organic matter and organisms into the main channels.
-It is high time that we recognize that rivers are not merely moving masses of water but are in fact habitat to complex geomorphic, chemical and biological processes in motion.
-These habitat mosaics support a wide variety of aquatic and riparian species (including microbial parts, which are hardly recognized).
+It is high time that we recognise that rivers are not merely moving masses of water but are in fact habitat to complex geomorphic, chemical and biological processes in motion.
+These habitat mosaics support a wide variety of aquatic and riparian species (including microbial parts, which are hardly recognised).

 The impact of global climate change would appear earlier in this geo-environmentally vulnerable region with massive water and sediment load.
 Studies indicate that a rise in surface temperatures in the high Himalayas will lead to increased snow melt, resulting in greater incidence of flooding in rivers flowing from the Himalayan catchments.